 Language Placement

 Regardless of your undergraduate school, if you have prior knowledge of a language other than English, your language level must be assessed before you continue studying that language.
 Prior knowledge may come from studying in high school, speaking the language at home, living abroad, or engaging in self‑study.
-A qualifying AP or IB score may be used in lieu of a placement test.
-Check both your Northwestern School's individual language requirements and the language proficiency table to determine whether your score satisfies your language requirement.

 IMPORTANT NOTES: